-Your finance team is usually a well-oiled machine, hitting reporting deadlines and closing books with precision.
+Your finance team is almost always a well-oiled machine, hitting reporting deadlines and closing books with precision.
 But even companies with top-notch leadership occasionally wobble and suffer from subpar performance.
 As long as everyone recovers their balance and gets back in the groove, it’s all good.
 However, if management doesn’t right the wrong, employee productivity keeps falling.

 As the leader of your department or company, it’s up to you to motivate workers and make sure employee productivity, morale and stress remain at healthy levels.
 To do that, you need to recognize the situations in which effectiveness on the job tends to slip, take steps to avoid them and take action if you see them.